-I am Rush Limbaugh, America's Anchor Man, America's play-by-play man of the news, firmly ensconced in the prestigious Attila the Hun chair here at the Limbaugh Institute for Advanced Conservative Studies on Friday.
+I am Rush Limbaugh, America's anchorman, America's play-by-play man of the news, firmly ensconced in the prestigious Attila the Hun chair here at the Limbaugh Institute for Advanced Conservative Studies on Friday.

-Live from the Southern Command in Sunny, South Florida.
+Live from the Southern Command in sunny South Florida, it's open line Friday.

-Still lots of stuff in the stacks of stuff.
+All right, since we have lots to do here, folks, still lots of stuff in the stacks of stuff.

 We're not through here with Sergeant Owens.

-Now, he was uh used to be Major Owens.
+Now, he used to be Major Owens.

 He's a congressman from New York.

-I promoted him once to General Owens when he did something well, but uh demoted him uh back down to Sergeant Owens today, some so why did you just make him private Owens?
+I promoted him once to General Owens when he did something well, but I've demoted him back down to Sergeant Owens today, son.

 That's because we need to allow even further room for Sergeant Owens to plummet.